bf-enterprise-solutions/ed.bf/README.md

 > - # line back
 This is line number two.
 > - # line back
-bfed is an opinionated UNIX ed re-implementation in Brainfuck.
+ed.bf is an opinionated UNIX ed re-implementation in Brainfuck.
 > - # line back, but there's nowhere to go
 ?
 > p # print current line
-bfed is an opinionated UNIX ed re-implementation in Brainfuck.
+ed.bf is an opinionated UNIX ed re-implementation in Brainfuck.
 > q # quit
 ```